Mohamad-Alhamwi/Cyber_Tools_Playground_With_Python/README.md

 # Cyber_Tools_Playground_With_Python
-Your gateway to hands-on Python programming for cybersecurity.
-Explore a curated collection of beginner-friendly tools designed to elevate your Python skills while diving into practical cybersecurity concepts.
+This is a repository for elevating my Python skills while diving into practical cybersecurity concepts.

+## Note
+This repository is no longer actively maintained.